Your input will help us improve your experience.

 University of Zurich

-With around 25,500 students, the University of Zurich is the largest university in Switzerland, and lays claim to the country’s largest selection of study programs.
-Currently ranked 78th in the world, it conducts teaching and research across a broader subject spectrum than the more specialized ETH Zurich and EPFL, with facilities spread throughout the city of Zurich.
+With around 25,500 students, the University of Zurich is the largest university in Switzerland, and lays claim to the country’s largest selection of study programmes.
+It conducts teaching and research across a broader subject spectrum than the more specialised ETH Zurich and EPFL, with facilities spread throughout the city of Zurich.

 With public outreach at the heart of its mission, the University of Zurich runs an impressive selection of museums, public libraries, collections, events and educational programs, including a “Children’s University” and “Senior Citizens’ University”.